sanmue/archinstall_autoBash/README.md

 ### Configuration

 - customize the variables in '`archinstall_autoBash.config`' according to your needs
+  - `vim archinstall_autoBash.config`
-  - `vim archinstall_autoBash.config` # use your preferred editor instead of 'vim'
+    - use your preferred editor instead of 'vim'
+    - you may want to change e.g. values for the variables:
+      - arrUserID, arrSudoUser, myHostname, myDomain, virtualization
   - these variables are used by the script to execute the installation

 ### Start installation of Arch Linux as configured